jinyangl312/pFindStudioTutorial/source/pLink 2/Search.md

 Add a database: by clicking "Customize Database", pConfig will be called for adding a new database.
 Click "Add" in pConfig, browse and select a fasta database, rename the database, and click "Save" before close pConfig.
 By clicking "Add contaminant" we add common contaminant that sometimes occur during the preparation of the sample.

-Fixed modifications: fix the modification to all of this amino acid.
+Fixed modifications: fix the modification to all of certain kind of amino acid.

 Variable modifications: consider at most three sites in each sequence to have a modification listed in the variable modifications.